-In this paper, we presented SAHELI, the first ever deployment of RMABs in the public health domain for allocation of limited resources.
+In this paper, we presented SAHELI, the first ever deployment of restless multi armed bandits in the public health domain for allocation of limited resources.
 SAHELI is built on an improved and robust framework that both predicts RMAB parameters and computes optimal policies for it, in contrast with most past research that has only focused on computing optimal policies.
 It has been built with careful design choices inspired by close interactions with all stakeholders.
 It incorporates numerous lessons learned by embedding ourselves in the real-world domain.
-SAHELI has been deployed on cloud infrastructure with an emphasis on frugality, and has reached out to 100K beneficiaries so far and aims to reach 1 million by 2023.
-Furthermore, we also discuss the importance of responsible AI practices in deploying AI systems at scale, especially in the social domain.
-This work serves as an important case study for AI researchers and NGO's alike to take ML models from the lab and deploy them in the field.
+SAHELI has been deployed on cloud infrastructure with an emphasis on frugality, and has reached out to 130k beneficiaries so far and aims to reach 1 million by 2023.
+Furthermore, in this paper, we also discuss the importance of responsible AI practices in deploying AI systems at scale, especially in the social domain.
+This work serves as an important case study for AI researchers and NGO communities alike to take ML models from the lab and deploy them in the field.